 Your shares may be voted under certain circumstances if they are held in the name of a brokerage firm or nominee.
 Brokerage firms and nominees that are members of the New York Stock Exchange have the authority under the exchange's rules to vote their customers' unvoted shares on certain "routine" matters if the customers have not furnished voting instructions within a specified period prior to the meeting.
-Under these rules, the election of directors and ratification of the appointment of PricewaterhouseCoopers LLP as our independent accountants are considered to be "routine" matters.
+Under these rules, as currently in effect, the election of directors, approval of the 2003 Director Stock Ownership Plan, and ratification of the appointment of PricewaterhouseCoopers LLP as our independent accountants for the year 2003 are considered to be "routine" matters.
 If you hold your shares directly in your own name, they will not be voted if you do not provide a proxy or attend the meeting and vote the shares yourself.